BobGreenwade/Ethical-Guideposts/README.md

 # Ethical-Guideposts

-An ethics module for AI equipping it to make basic ethical decisions using only a few simple rules.
+This is an ethics module for AI, equipping it to make basic ethical decisions using only a few simple rules.
 Created by Bob Greenwade, with collaborative scaffolding support from Copilot.

 ## 🧭 Ethical Guideposts